 Here are some common mistakes many parents make with newborns:

-Parents need to wake up their baby to feed every four hours.
+Letting your baby sleep through the night Parents need to wake up their baby to feed every four

 If not, your baby might become dehydrated.
 You have to make sure they are getting hydrated and fed.
 It is essential for you to understand the baby's biorhythm.
 If your kid takes a nap during the day, don't be concerned about street noises or daylight.